Linear Bandit Algorithms with Sublinear Time Complexity: MIPS Solver for Adaptive Queries

-In this subsection, we show how to extend \Cref{lemma:near-linear-MIPS} to work for adaptive queries.
-For clarity of exposition, we refer to the construction that achieves the complexity in \Cref{lemma:near-linear-MIPS} as an \textit{oracle} $\Ocal(c, r, 0, \overline q, \delta')$, where $\delta'$ denotes the success probability is at least $1 - \delta'$.

-The key to provide correctness guarantee for adaptive queries, is to properly discretize $Q$ into $\widehat Q$ (where $Q$ is a continuous set that contains all possible adaptive queries) and use multiple independent copies of $\Ocal(c, r, 0, \overline q, \delta')$ to give correctness guarantee for all points in $\widehat Q$.
+The key to solving MIPS with adaptive queries is to discretize the unit $\ell_2$ ball $Q$ (which contains all possible queries) into an $\epsilon$-net $\widehat Q$ and use multiple independent $\Scal(c, r, 0)$ to give correct answers for all queries in $\widehat Q$.